What To Do If You Are Suffering from S.I.B.O.

 The second thing I advise is apple cider vinegar.

 That will add more acid to the stomach.
 If you suspect you have SIBO, try adding one to two tablespoons of apple cider vinegar taken morning and night.
-This will also help lower your insulin levels, which is going to help deal with sugar intake better.
+This will also help support your insulin levels, which is going to help deal with sugar intake better.

 This is also going to add more acid to the stomach, which will kill off the bad bacteria, so it doesn’t make it down into your gut.